Tag Archives: John Barry

 Above you’ll see Mike Gallagher as part of Frank’s band in a photo Patrick sent me, alongside an image of the original test pressing of the vinyl shared by Tony Husband on the OiNK Facebook Group.
 The final photo features the children of the studio owner and a very tanned/rosy/burnt Marc Riley and Patrick Gallagher, who may have just come back from holiday according to Patrick himself.

-The OiNK 45 and the mug were the only pieces of merchandise I had as a kid so it’s great to own them both again today.
+The OiNK 45 and the mug were the only pieces of merchandise I had as a kid so it’s great to own them both again.
 This has genuinely been a whole lot of fun to revisit.
 It was another contributing factor to what I refer to as the Golden Age of my very favourite comic of all time.

 OiNK!
 FREE CRASH EDiTiON